rickhowe/sample/README.md

 ![sample0](sample0.png)

-This plugin provides the *:Wrapwidth* command to set a column at which a longer line will be visually wrapped.
+This plugin provides the *:Wrapwidth* command to set a column at which a longer line will be virtually wrapped.
 When `wrap` is on, the required number of blank spaces are inserted as **virtual-text** at right edge of each screen line.